SHIVEHTEAM/afghanview/docs/MULTI_TRACK_MUSIC_GUIDE.md

 ---

-_This guide covers the complete multi-track music system for AfghanView.
+_This guide covers the complete multi-track music system for Shivehview.
 The system provides a rich music experience with multiple tracks playing in sequence during slideshows._